k2view-academy/K2View-Academy/articles/07_table_population/11_4_creating_a_trigger_function.md

 The Trigger function analyzes the change using the above information and executes business logic, for example, write the old and the new values into a log table.

-### How Do I Attach an Enrichment Function to an LU Table?
+### How Do I Attach a Trigger Function to an LU Table?

 A Trigger function must be attached to one or more [LU tables](/articles/06_LU_tables/01_LU_tables_overview.md) in the [LU Schema](articles/03_logical_units/03_LU_schema_window.md) to be executed when there are changes in an LU table's data.